effectivecore/core/docs/development.md

                       Also you can install the "editorconfig" package with this command: "apm install editorconfig".
 - PHPStorm          : Strips trailing whitespace when it's saved.
                       Go to "Preferences → Editor → General" and disable "Strip trailing spaces on Save" or install package "EditorConfig".
+- Visual Studio Code: Tab Size will be automatically detected when a file is opened based on the file contents.
+                      Go to "Preferences → Text Editor → Detect Indentation" and disable it.
 - Coda              : set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab) or install package "EditorConfig for Coda";
 - Eclipse           : set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab);
 - Espresso          : set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab);